Meowcoin-Foundation/meowcoin-rpc-proxy/README.md

   ```

-### How should my telestai core node be configured?
+### How should my meowcoin core node be configured?
 Here is a recommendation
 ```
 server=1